JulietteCoemelck/KONAMI/README.md

 # KONAMI
-Konami is the first gaming cheat ever, invented by Kazuhisa Hashimoto.
-Now, it's a common easter egg on website.
+Konami code is the first gaming cheat ever, invented by Kazuhisa Hashimoto.
+Now, it's a common easter egg on websites.

 ## How it's made
 - HTML/CSS